By the Editor@EltonJohn.com

 In Part One of this two-part tribute to the unprecedented “Tour de Force,” which resulted in the 1987 album Live In Australia with the Melbourne Symphony Orchestra, band members Fred Mandel (keyboards and guitar) and Charlie Morgan (drums) speak with EltonJohn.com about their memories of the tour.

-In Part Two we will speak with the MSO’s then-Concert Master Rob John for his perspective on this unique collaboration.
+(You can read Part Two, where we speak with the MSO’s then-Concert Master Rob John about this unique collaboration, here.)

 EltonJohn.com: When you were first told of this idea, what was your reaction?